open-gpdb/gpdb/gpMgmt/bin/el8_migrate_locale/README.md

 Example usage for check before OS upgrade:
 $ python el8_migrate_locale.py precheck-table --pre_upgrade --out table_pre_upgrade.out
-2023-10-18 08:04:06,907 - INFO - There are 6 partitioned tables in database testupgrade that should be checked when doing OS upgrade from EL7->EL8.
+2023-10-18 08:04:06,907 - INFO - There are 6 partitioned tables in database testupgrade that should be checked when doing OS upgrade from EL7 to EL8.
 2023-10-18 08:04:06,947 - WARNING - no default partition for testupgrade.partition_range_test_3
 2023-10-18 08:04:06,984 - WARNING - no default partition for testupgrade.partition_range_test_ao
 2023-10-18 08:04:07,021 - WARNING - no default partition for testupgrade.partition_range_test_2